h2oai/sparkling-water/py/README.rst

 For Windows users, please grab a .whl from http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy.

-In order to use PySparkling, it requires the following runtime python dependencies to be available on the system: *requests*, *tabulate*, *six* and *future* modules, all of which are available on PyPI:
+In order to use PySparkling, it requires the following runtime python dependencies to be available on the system, all of which are available on PyPI:

 .. code-block:: bash